sputot/RINO/README.md

 ```
 # system type (ode, dde, discrete)
 systype = ode

 # system ID
 syschoice = 2

-time-horizon = 5.
-# time step: only for ODEs
-integration-step = 0.02

-# order for Taylor models in time
-order = 3

-# refined mean-value theorem for inner-approximation (default is 0: classical mean value)
-refined-mean-value = 1

 # ranges for initial conditions
 initial-values = [-0.1,0.1] [0,0.1] [1.9,2.1] [2.9,3.1]
 # accuracy can be refined by partitioning the initial domain, you can specify the component you whish to subdivide and the number of partitions by:
-# for example for 2 subdivisions for the last component; for the time being only one component at at time can be partitioned
+# for example for 2 subdivisions for the last component (for the time being only one component at at time can be partitioned):
-initial-values = [-0.1,0.1] [0,0.1] [1.9,2.1] ([2.9,3.1],2)
+# initial-values = [-0.1,0.1] [0,0.1] [1.9,2.1] ([2.9,3.1],2)

 # ranges for (constant or piecewise constant) inputs
 # if all inputs are constant you can simply write inputs = [-0.1,0.1] [-0.1,0.1]
-# for piecewise constant parameters, you can also specify number of steps (default is 1 for constant, x for piecewise constant with x different pieces)
+# for piecewise constant parameters, you can also specify number of steps over the time horizon (default is 1 for constant, x for piecewise constant with x different pieces)
 inputs = ([-0.1,0.1],1) ([-0.1,0.1],10) # or inputs = [-0.1,0.1] ([-0.1,0.1],10)

 # ranges for uncertain but constant parameters